Sermons

 19 July 2020

-When the pandemic first caused our lockdowns in late March we gathered our strength and knew that soon in the future that this pandemic would all be in the past and we would begin to recover physically, mentally, emotionally, spiritually and economically.
-When the restrictions began to ease and we could again have church services… Read more
+When the pandemic first caused our lockdowns in late March we gathered our strength and knew that soon in the future that this pandemic would all be in the past… Read more

 Year A – 6th Sunday after Pentecost – Sowing God’s seed of love